 Instructions for returning home and meeting the people who are supporting the participants to be in the workshop:

-Most people who take process workshops have someone in their lives who are in one way or another supporting them to be in the WS Workshop.
-They may be a spouse, partner, children, roommates or friends.
+Most people who take process workshops have someone in their lives who is in one way or another supporting them to be in the WS Workshop.
+This person may be a spouse, partner, children, roommates or friends.
 I even include the dogs and cats.
-All of these people and pets have to do something because their significant other or close relationship is not surround of the workshop.
-The WS Workshop would not happen without the support that those at home are giving the WS participants, they are in the WS Workshop.
+All of these people and pets have to do something because their significant other or close relationship is not with them while participating in the WS workshop.
+The WS Workshop would not happen without the support that those at home.
 I consider that each of them are part of the outer surround for the workshop.
 I feel grateful to them for supporting their loved ones to participate in the workshop.
 So, I ask participants to use the following steps when they return home:

-1. If they feel gratitude for anything that they received in the workshop that the first thing they should do when they meet these outer surround support people is to show them the face of gratitude and thank them.
-2. Ask the folks how their time was.
+If they feel gratitude for anything that they received in the workshop that the first thing they should do when they meet these outer surround support people is to show them the face of gratitude and thank them.

+Ask the folks how their time was.
 Listen and accept what they share.
-If the workshop participant did something that inconvenienced the person at home do repair with that person.3.
-If the workshop participant is making changes in how they are or how they hold boundaries, ask to have a time to sit down and talk about what his/her needs are.
-Ask the person or people at home to help them make the changes.4.
-Do not expect the people at home to be able to provide the same kind of atmosphere and presence that we were doing in the WS Workshop.
-If the people at home are going to get that they will get it from the person who took the workshop not the other way around.
+If the workshop participant did something that inconvenienced the person at home, do repair with that person.

+If the workshop participant is making changes in how they are or how they hold boundaries, ask to have a time to sit down and talk about what her needs are.
+Ask the person or people at home to help them make the changes.

+Do not expect the people at home to be able to provide the same kind of atmosphere and presence that we were experiencing in the WS Workshop.
+If the people at home are going to get that, they will get it from the person who took the workshop, not the other way around.

 All of these steps take being in our present day adult age.
 Going home and integrating at home with ease is not likely to happen if that is attempted by a younger part of ourselves.